dhvanilp/ADBMS/README.md

 ## Run the project

-### Create a virtulenv for python2 and install requirements in src/requirements.txt
+### Create a virtulenv for python2 and install requirements in requirements.txt

 ### Generate the key pair in src/sslcert
 ```